40 Amazing HVAC Industry TrendsBilly Pell

 The Relationship Between Construction and HVAC

-- An increase in new building construction will always provide a similar increase of HVAC unit installations.
+- An increase in new building construction will always provide a similar increase in HVAC unit installations.

-- In both residential and non-residential, HVAC equipment installation are expected to be on the rise in the coming year.
+- In both residential and non-residential, HVAC equipment installation is expected to be on the rise in the coming year.

 - From 2014 data, the spending on construction projects for non-residential use rose 4.2% from the year before.
 In 2016, up to 7% growth could occur.

 - Lodging construction projects with a need for HVAC unit installations saw an increase of 11.3%.